 It’s charming and tucked away, a little secret getaway from the main street feels like you are traveling from the streets of downtown Reykjavík to Barcelona.
 Truly a hidden gem, offering a great selection of wine and delicacies.

-REYKJAVIK GUIDE TO DINING
+REYKJAVÍK GUIDE TO DINING

-Even in the midst of a global pandemic, despite enduring some of the toughest trading conditions, the Icelandic restaurant scene kept it’s course and some new places opened their doors to hungry guests.
+Even in the midst of a global pandemic, despite enduring some of the toughest trading conditions, the Icelandic restaurant scene kept its course and some new places opened their doors to hungry guests.
 The list certainly doesn’t end here, as there are plenty of incredible restaurants to choose from.
-Restaurant prices tend be on the higher end, but we hear from our guests time and time again that they’ve not had a single disappointing meal while in Iceland.
+Restaurant prices tend to be on the higher end, but we hear from our guests time and time again that they’ve not had a single disappointing meal while in Iceland.
 The stakes are high, but these restaurants always deliver.

 This restaurant continues to be one of our go-to restaurants for catching up with friends, date nights and special occasions.
 An intimate, atmospheric setting with traditional Italian cuisine from the freshest ingredients available, designed to share with your partner and friends alike.
 Great cocktail and wine menu, followed by even better food.
-There is no wonder we continue to visit and we hope you’ll go find out for yourself why.
+There is no wonder we continue to visit, and we hope you’ll go find out for yourself why.

 Hósiló was founded in late 2020 by three mates that had carried their dream of opening a restaurant together for far too long.
 The restaurant is one for the weekender, as this little nook is only open during weekends.
-With a small, ever rotating menu—consisting of a meat dish, a fish dish, a vegetarian dish, ice cream and cheese—that changes weekly as they work with local vegetable and fish suppliers for the freshest ingredients available, Hósiló keeps us excited and wanting to come back for more.
+With a small, ever rotating menu — consisting of a meat dish, a fish dish, a vegetarian dish, ice cream and cheese—that changes weekly as they work with local vegetable and fish suppliers for the freshest ingredients available, Hósiló keeps us excited and wanting to come back for more.

 GET AWAY FROM THE CITY LIGHTS

 Beyond the popular destination of Reykjavík, there are plenty of things to do in Iceland at all times of the year.
-After spending time in the city, and completing our Reykjavik Guide, it’s time to make your way away from the city lights and find some adventure.
+After spending time in the city, and completing our Reykjavík Guide, it’s time to make your way away from the city lights and find some adventure.
 Chase the midnight sun during summer and explore the inner workings of the glacier ice caves during the darker winter months.
 The possibilities are endless and can sometimes seem overwhelming, but that’s why we are here for.
-Get in touch with our Hidden Iceland team and we’ll help you and your group come up with the perfect Iceland itinerary that takes you beyond the city lines.
+Get in touch with our Hidden Iceland team, and we’ll help you and your group come up with the perfect Iceland itinerary that takes you beyond the city lines.
 Be it private tours, which small group tour to join or simply a question about what’s possible, we’ve got you covered.

 Hi, I’m Dagný Björg, Hidden Iceland’s CEO and one of the co-owners.
 Reykjavík-dweller by day and adventure seeker by night.
 I spent my summers growing up camping with my family all around the incredible country that is Iceland.
-Now, I do my best to ensure that everything within Hidden Iceland keeps running smoothly and my local knowledge is put to good use when creating all your fantastic itineraries.
+Now, I do my best to ensure that everything within Hidden Iceland keeps running smoothly, and my local knowledge is put to good use when creating all your fantastic itineraries.